pikawika/VUB-RL/homework/1-bandits/README.md

 ### Conclusion

 We created an agent that is capable of using the Upper Confidence Bound (UCB) approach for learning the K-armed bandit game.
-We didn't use any task specific information and determine upon initialisation if we want a more or less greedy agent based on the number of samples available and the number of arms available.
-The latter is done since it is known that UCB can be too exploratory if the total allowed samples are relatively low.
+We didn't use any task specific information and thus believe our approach is general.
+Upon initialisation, a check chooses if we want a more or less greedy agent based on the number of samples available and the number of arms available.
+The latter is done since it is known that UCB can be too exploratory if the total allowed samples are relatively low resulting in poorer performance than epsilon greedy for example.
 Our results all point to arm 0 being the best arm and as samples increase the average reward also increases, as does the average choice for arm 0.
-The parameters of the agent can be set upon the initialisation of the agent and a recency-weighted estimated reward variant is possible although not used for our experiments.
+The parameters of the agent can be set upon the initialisation of the agent and a recency-weighted estimated reward variant is made available although not used for our experiments.

 <hr>